 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.

-Debt levels as a percentage of market capitalization ticked back up last month, moving closer to all-time highs.
+Debt levels as a percentage of market capitalization have dropped substantially over the past year, to close to the lowest levels of the recovery, although there has been a substantial jump in recent months.
+Margin debt remains at the low end of recent history, but it remains high by historical standards.
 The overall high levels of debt are concerning; however, as noted above, high risk is not immediate risk.

 For immediate risk, changes in margin debt over a longer period are a better indicator than the level of that debt.
 Consistent with this, if we look at the change over time, spikes in debt levels typically precede a drawdown.

-As you can see in the chart above, the annual change in debt as a percentage of market capitalization has ticked down in recent months.
-Even with a tick back up last month, this indicator still remains near zero over the past year.
-So, this indicator is not signaling immediate risk.
-But the overall debt level remains very high, and we have seen something approaching a spike in recent months.
-As such, the risk level remains worth watching.
-We are keeping this indicator at a yellow light.
+As you can see in the chart above, the annual change in debt as a percentage of market capitalization remains well below zero, despite a jump over the past couple of months.
+This indicator is not signaling immediate risk at this point but has been volatile in recent months.
+Given that, and the fact that the overall debt level remains very high, it is worth watching.
+So, we are keeping this indicator at a yellow light.

 Signal: Yellow light